Quantization dimensions for the bi-Lipschitz recurrent Iterated function systems: Main result

 which completes the proof of the proposition. \end{proof} In the end, we will use the above proposition to determine the upper bound of the quantization dimension.
-Now, we give some lemmas and propositions to determine the lower bound of the quantization dimension. \begin{lemma} Let $\mathcal{I}=\{X; f_{ij}, p_{ij}: 1\leq i,j\leq N\}$ be a bi-Lipschitz recurrent IFS.
+Now, we give some lemmas and propositions which will be used to determine the lower bound of the quantization dimension. \begin{lemma} Let $\mathcal{I}=\{X; f_{ij}, p_{ij}: 1\leq i,j\leq N\}$ be a bi-Lipschitz recurrent IFS.
 Let $\mu$ be the Borel probability measure supported on the limit set $E.$ Then, for each $\epsilon>0$

-\end{lemma} \begin{proof} Since $t\to \sum\limits_{i,j=1,p_{ij}>0}^{N}s_{ij}^t$ is a strictly decreasing continuous function for $t\in [0,\infty)$, there exists a unique $t_o\in (0,\infty)$ such that $\sum\limits_{i,j=1,p_{ij}>0}^{N}s_{ij}^{t_0}=1.$ Let $\xi_{0}=(\frac{\epsilon}{diam(E)})^{t_0}.$ We define a finite maximal antichain $\Gamma_{\epsilon}$ as follows
+\end{lemma} \begin{proof} Since $t\to \sum\limits_{i,j=1,p_{ji}>0}^{N}s_{ij}^t$ is a strictly decreasing continuous function for $t\in [0,\infty)$, there exists a unique $t_o\in (0,\infty)$ such that $\sum\limits_{i,j=1,p_{ji}>0}^{N}s_{ij}^{t_0}=1.$ Let $\xi_{0}=(\frac{\epsilon}{\text{diam}(E)})^{t_0}.$ We define a finite maximal antichain $\Gamma_{\epsilon}$ as follows

 Since $E=\cup_{i=1}^{N}E_i$, we have $E=\cup_{w\in \Gamma_{\epsilon}}E_w.$ Let $x\in E$.
-Then, there exists a $w_{0}=(w_1,w_2,\cdots,w_n)\in \Gamma_{\epsilon}$ such that $x\in E_{w_0}=f_{w_0}(E_{w_n}).$ Let $x_1,x_2\in E_{w_n}.$ Then, we have
+Then, there exists a $w_{0}=(w_1,w_2,\ldots,w_n)\in \Gamma_{\epsilon}$ such that $x\in E_{w_0}=f_{w_0}(E_{w_n}).$ Let $x_1,x_2\in E_{w_n}.$ Then, we have

-This implies that, $diam(E_{w_0})< \epsilon $.
-Since $x\in E_{w_0},$ we have $E_{w_0}\subseteq B(x,\epsilon).$ Since $\mu=\sum_{w\in \Gamma_{\epsilon}}p_w\mu\circ f_{w}^{-1},$ we have
+This implies that, $\text{diam}(E_{w_0})< \epsilon $.
+Since $x\in E_{w_0},$ we have $E_{w_0}\subseteq B(x,\epsilon).$ Since $\mu=\nu\circ \pi^{-1},$ we have